 Residency rules in many nations dictate that upon becoming a resident, you acquire tax status within the country, thus making you liable for taxation.
 The tax rules for your domicile may differ if it is not your place of residence and your country of domicile practices residency-based taxation.
 In this case, you would not be liable to pay taxes from an income.

-Should your country of domicile impose territorial or citizenship-based taxes, you would be liable to pay income taxes if you’re a citizen of the country or you earn income there.
+Should your country of domicile impose territorial or citizenship-based taxation, you would be liable to pay income taxes if you are a citizen or earn income there.

 Capital Gains Tax

-Owning financial assets or property in foreign jurisdictions and determining domicile is important for state income taxes.
-Most countries impose territorial taxes regardless of where you live, so you can expect to pay tax on capital gains in your country of residence or domicile.
+Owning financial assets or property in foreign jurisdictions and determining domicile is essential for state income taxes.
+Most countries impose territorial taxes, regardless of where you live, so you can expect to pay tax on capital gains in your country of residence or domicile.

 Specific jurisdictions, such as Caribbean citizenship by investment countries, do not charge Capital Gains Tax regardless of immigration status.